RanvierMUD/docs/docs/building/quests.md

 ### Questors

 The easiest approach is to make an NPC a quest giver (questor).
-This functionality is not a feature of the core engine itself but rather of the `quest` command in the `ranvier-quests` bundle.
+This functionality is not a feature of the core engine itself but rather of the `quest` command in the `bundle-example-quests` bundle.
 If you would like to modify the base functionality of how questors work, see the commands directory of that bundle.

-The base functionality of questors also includes updates to the `look` command in `ranvier-commands` which places small progress indicators next to the NPC's name when the player sees the NPC in the room.
+The base functionality of questors also includes updates to the `look` command in `bundle-example-commands` which places small progress indicators next to the NPC's name when the player sees the NPC in the room.
 For example:

 ```
 [!]
 [NPC] Rat <-- The NPC has a quest available for the player